ZhuoquanChen/Data-Science-Projects/Future_Sales_Prediction/README.md

 ### Overview

 If a company want to become competitive and grow their sales, they need to leverage machine learning predictive models so they can be able to forecast sales in the future.
-Predictive models attempt at forecasting future sales based on historical data while taking into account seasonality affects, demend, hilidays, promotions and competition.
+Predictive models attempt at forecasting future sales based on historical data while taking into account seasonality effects, demand, holidays, promotions, and competition.

-In this project, I leveraged time series models to predict future product sales such as Facebook prophet time series forecasting model for prediction of weekly, monthly and yearly trends.
+In this project, I leveraged time series models to predict future product sales such as the Facebook prophet time series forecasting model for the prediction of weekly, monthly, and yearly trends.

-The purpose of this project is to leveraged Facebook prophet time series forecasting model to predict products sales in the future.
+The purpose of this project is to leveraged the Facebook prophet time series forecasting model to predict product sales in the future.
-  - Predicted sales trend by weekly, monthly and yearly for each store.
+  - Predicted sales trend weekly, monthly, and yearly for each store.

 ### Problem Statement